 That’s exactly what happened.
 People riding a wave tend to focus on how awesome the crest is, not the fact that it is actually the beginning of the end for that wave.

 First of all, in the next decade, we’re going to start to see a shift in how we use the internet – not really insofar as how we use it, but how we pay for it.
-Right now, we pay for it like it’s cable television, when the service is actually more similar to how we use electricity.
+Right now, we pay services like smithville internet like it’s cable television.
+Makes sense since many cable providers also provide internet.
+Though the service we use is more similar to how we use electricity.
 Cable sends out the same signal no matter how many TVs use it or how loud you want to listen to it or how many channels you want to watch at a time.
 Internet, like power, pushes different amounts of power depending on how much is being used; unlike power, the internet is not billed like a power bill, though it should be.

 The concept of it is pretty simple.
 It’s the same reason you pay for different data packages on a phone, with “unlimited data” being priced competitively enough to compel people to not limit their usage; in the next few years, those unlimited packages are going to disappear.
 Ironically, by that time, the cost of the service will have decreased, but they will charge more for it, for the simplest of reasons there is: because they can.
 The companies who have controlled the actual delivery of the internet saw the writing on the wall a long time ago, seeing there was nothing they could do about content and instead choosing to control the much larger aspect of getting online – the connection, itself.

-And, while bit torrent seems to be dying, we said the same things before – Napster, Kazaa, Limewire – in just the last decade.
+And, while bit torrent seems to be dying, we said the same things before – Napster, Kazaa, Limewire – in just the last decade; there is still a demand for this form of content consumption, however, and there’s new software to help people do this such as the best vpn for torrenting which helps to keep their activities secure.
 We went almost 100 years from the development of the vinyl record to create the compact cassette; the time between recording tapes and burning CDs was 20 years; from there, we went from downloading at 40kps in 1998 to 400kps by 2002 (today, we frequently download at well-over 1000kps).

 Ten years later, the concept of waiting for almost anything is totally foreign – I download entire discographies in the time it took me to download a song back in the 90s.
 So, we should have faith in our clear ingenuity.
 It’s blatantly obvious to me that we’re getting progressively smarter, to the point where it seems almost exponential; while difficult for us to notice, the progression of humanity in the last twenty years is going to put this period of history on the same timeline with the Renaissance, but it will take us a century to realize that this is where it all started.